google/horologist/docs/auth-googlesignin-guide.md

 ## Retrieve the signed in account

-In order to have access to an instance of the [GoogleSignInAccount](https://developers.google.com/android/reference/com/google/android/gms/auth/api/signin/GoogleSignInAccount) selected by the user, follow the steps:
+In order to have access an instance of the [GoogleSignInAccount](https://developers.google.com/android/reference/com/google/android/gms/auth/api/signin/GoogleSignInAccount) selected by the user, follow the steps:

 1. Implement `GoogleSignInEventListener`

    ```kotlin
    class GoogleSignInEventListenerImpl : GoogleSignInEventListener {